 Share sex.

-Cher in French means deer.
+Cher in French and dear.

-Cher, yeah, yeah.
+Cher, yeah.

-And apparently, this surprised me.
+And apparently this surprised me.

 The Supremes.